Cory0123/IEC-Quote-Tool/README.md

-How to Run the Script ... by Ted
+How to Run the Script ... by Ted yeh ...

 Step 1: Open Terminal in Visual Studio Code
     Click on the "Terminal" tab in the top-left corner.